 What is fregola?

 Fregola is a traditional Sardinian pasta, similar in shape and size to Israeli couscous (also called giant couscous).
 Fregola is different, however, in that it is toasted which adds a definite layer of flavor.
 It has a slight nutty flavor to it.
 This style of pasta draws on the Moorish influence on the island.
+It can sometimes be a little tricky to find, but you can buy it online if you don’t find it locally (affiliate link).

 There are various ways to use fregola, and you can use it much like any other pasta.
 But serving it in a relatively soup-like sauce with seafood, especially clams, is a popular Sardinian way to prepare it.
 And it’s delicious in it’s simplicity.